refinedev/refine/documentation/docs/api-reference/mantine/components/inferencer.md

 ---
-id: mantine
+id: inferencer
-title: Mantine
+title: Inferencer
 ---

-Mantine inferencer exports `MantineListInferencer`, `MantineShowInferencer` and `MantineEditInferencer` components to generate sample views for resources.
+You can automatically generate views for your resources using `@pankod/refine-inferencer`.
+Inferencer exports `MantineListInferencer`, `MantineShowInferencer` and `MantineEditInferencer` components.

 ## Usage

 Mantine components can be imported from `@pankod/refine-inferencer/mantine`.
-You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `name` prop as the resource name.
+You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `resource` prop as the resource name.

 <Tabs
 defaultValue="resources"